raspberrypi/pico-examples/README.md

 ---|---
 [hello_pio](pio/hello_pio) | Absolutely minimal example showing how to control an LED by pushing values into a PIO FIFO.
 [apa102](pio/apa102) | Rainbow pattern on on a string of APA102 addressable RGB LEDs.
+[clocked_input](pio/clocked_input) | Shift in serial data, sampling with an external clock.
 [differential_manchester](pio/differential_manchester) | Send and receive differential Manchester-encoded serial (BMC).
 [hub75](pio/hub75) | Display an image on a 128x64 HUB75 RGB LED matrix.
 [i2c](pio/i2c) | Scan an I2C bus.
 [ir_nec](pio/ir_nec) | Sending and receiving IR (infra-red) codes using the PIO.
 [logic_analyser](pio/logic_analyser) | Use PIO and DMA to capture a logic trace of some GPIOs, whilst a PWM unit is driving them.
 [manchester_encoding](pio/manchester_encoding) | Send and receive Manchester-encoded serial.
+[onewire](pio/onewire)| A library for interfacing to 1-Wire devices, with an example for the DS18B20 temperature sensor.
 [pio_blink](pio/pio_blink) | Set up some PIO state machines to blink LEDs at different frequencies, according to delay counts pushed into their FIFOs.
 [pwm](pio/pwm) | Pulse width modulation on PIO.
 Use it to gradually fade the brightness of an LED.
 [spi](pio/spi) | Use PIO to erase, program and read an external SPI flash chip.
 A second example runs a loopback test with all four CPHA/CPOL combinations.